wdmchaft/CustomMoviePlayer/README.md

 - Features:
 	- Drag UISlider thumb indicator to go back and forth between movie frames.
 	- Touch UISlider progress bar to jump to movie frames
-	- Fastforward and rewind buttons
+	- Play, pause, fastforward and rewind buttons

+Note: Only tested on local movies

 How to install: